👉Java Throws Keyword:

 👉Java Throws Keyword Introduction:

 In Java programming, exception handling is a key concept that ensures smooth execution of code.
-Among several exception-handling keywords, the throws
+Among several exception-handling keywords, the throws keyword plays a vital role when a method is capable of throwing exceptions.
+This article will explain the throws keyword in Java, its purpose, syntax, and usage with examples.

-👉What is the throws
+👉What is the throws Keyword in Java?

-👉Why Use throws
+👉Why Use throws in Java?

 - Cleaner Code: Eliminates the need for multiple

-blocks. - Better Exception Management: Helps in handling multiple exceptions efficiently.
+try-catchblocks. - Better Exception Management: Helps in handling multiple exceptions efficiently.

 - Encourages Proper Error Handling: Forces the caller to acknowledge and handle exceptions.